 Working with the Fine Arts Commission, Deerfield High School Art Teacher Mike Moran held a mural contest and used it as a way to teach students about public art.
-This year, one of the murals is dedicated to the DHS Class of 2020.

 The murals will be on display for one year and will be replaced by other student art.
 AT&T donated the use of their walls.